Alpinista Consulting

 What Is a Learning History?

-A Learning History is a participatory process that surfaces the experiential knowledge of people involved in an organization’s work, capturing how strategies, values, and practices have evolved over time.
-Rather than serving as a comprehensive archive or evaluation, it emphasizes reflection, meaning-making, and contextual understanding—helping organizations make sense of the past to inform future direction.
-Sometimes, but not always, an organization works with Alpinista Consulting to facilitate a Learning History process during strategic planning.
-The process is also meaningful on its own, often during times of transition.
+A Learning History is a participatory process that surfaces the experiential knowledge of people involved in an organization’s work, capturing how practices have evolved over time.
+Rather than serving as a comprehensive archive or evaluation, it emphasizes reflection, meaning-making, and contextual understanding, helping organizations make sense of the past to inform future direction.
+A Learning History process first arose to help organizations reflect on their own learning efforts.
+When we work with organizations, we often facilitate a Learning History as part of strategic planning or to help facilitate reflection during a time of significant transition.

 Sensibilities and Principles

 A Learning History offers both a participatory process and a tangible product.
-It helps groups—and sometimes individuals—reflect on where they’ve been, make meaning of how the work has unfolded, and carry forward insights that matter for what’s ahead.
+It helps groups and individuals reflect on where they’ve been, make meaning of how the work has unfolded, and carry forward insights that matter for what’s ahead.
 Especially during big transitions, Learning Histories can create space to pause, reflect, and reconnect with what has shaped the journey so far.

-Rather than evaluating success against a fixed plan, Learning Histories explore how aspirations have met the realities of practice.
+Learning Histories do not evaluate success against a fixed plan.
+Instead, they explore how aspirations met the realities of context and practice.
 They surface the wisdom found in relationships, decisions, adaptations, and moments of tension or breakthrough.
-They also attend to context—highlighting how broader trends, such as shifts in philanthropy or global events like COVID-19, have shaped the work and its direction.
+They also attend to context, highlighting how broader trends, such as shifts in a particular domain or global events like COVID-19, have shaped the work and its direction.

 How Do They Work?

-Each Learning History includes a series of engagements—such as interviews, facilitated conversations, surveys, or document review—to gather insight from a range of perspectives.
-These aren’t just data collection activities; they are opportunities for reflection, connection, and shared sensemaking.
+Each Learning History includes a series of engagements such as interviews (often Appreciative Interview-style), facilitated conversations, surveys, focus groups (e.g. Conversation Cafe or Discovery and Action Dialogue format), and shared document review with storytelling to gather insight from a range of perspectives.
+These aren’t just data collection activities; they are opportunities for reflection, connection, and shared sensemaking among the participants during the activities themselves.

 Why Invest in a Learning History?

-A Learning History can support leadership transitions, strategy development, internal alignment, onboarding, or broader storytelling.
-It offers a way to surface the deeper learning embedded in the lived experience of your work—making it visible, discussable, and actionable.
+A Learning History can support ongoing learning and change efforts, leadership transitions, strategy development, program improvements, and operational coherence.
+It offers a way to surface the deeper learning embedded in the experience of your work by making it perceptible.
+Put another way, what may be tacit knowledge acquired through experience can begin to become more explicit, or simply an opportunity for more exploration.

 Want to Learn More?
 Reach out!